Western Pennsylvania: Sports

 Pittsburgh boasts three major league sports teams: the Pittsburgh Steelers of the National Football League, the Pittsburgh Pirates of Major League Baseball, and the Pittsburgh Penguins of the National Hockey League.
+Pittsburgh is also home to the Pittsburgh Riverhounds of the USL Championship.
 The Pittsburgh Panthers, the NCAA Division I of the University of Pittsburgh, is the region's primary collegiate athletic program.
 Erie and Johnstown have junior ice hockey teams, including the Erie Otters, who play in the Ontario Hockey League, and the Johnstown Tomahawks, who play in the North American Hockey League.
 There is also an independent pro baseball team in Washington, the Washington Wild Things, who play in the Frontier League, a partner league of Major League Baseball.